Romans Chapter Thirteen

 World Bible Challenge

 In our study of Romans chapter thirteen, we will look at the question: Should a Christian protest against the government? and if so, then, How?
-In chapter 12, we looked at the fact that we are to be set apart if we are in Christ.
+In chapter 12, we looked at the fact that we are to be set apart if we are in Yeshua Messiah.
 Here, we will see that this includes our staying above the politics of our day and trusting in God.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.